gb8462/gb8462/README.md

 **`Technoid (Developer/Gamer/Creator)`**

-A beginner web developer and software developer with a passion for learning and improving my skills.
+A beginner web and software developer with a passion for learning and improving my skills.
 I’m just starting my journey into the world of programming and enjoy exploring new technologies and building small projects to grow my knowledge.

 ---